A consent violation is an occurrence where someone believes their consent was broken or a set boundary was crossed.

 Body-Based (Somatic) Healing: |

-- Assistance Dogs International - help finding a potential therapy dog
+- Assistance Dogs International - help finding a therapy dog

 Articles: